DataSF/draft-publishing-standards/canonical-lists/address-numbers.md

   * The start and end point of address assignment
   * How many addresses are allocated between intersections and where that differs
   * Where even and odd numbers are assigned
-* Any values in the Enterprise Addressing System have been entered by staff according to these rules
+* Authorized City staff enter address numbers in the Enterprise Addressing System according to these rules
   * If you believe there's been an error or a missing address, please ????

 ## Reference